|

 get a copy of the warranty?

 He chuckled to himself.
-After a few hundred clicks of the camera he put
+After a few hundred clicks of the he put

 it away and continued on his journey spinward.
 There was a trail here,